Spells

 - it is successfully parsed and interpreted

-- carries a valid proof
+- has a valid proof

 Correct spells can mint, burn and transfer tokens.
 The practical effect of a spell is that tokens are considered parts of the enhanced transaction outputs.

-Incorrect spells have are ignored.
+Incorrect spells are ignored.

 Spells create and transform charms via Bitcoin transactions.